Where to Study Medical Assisting in Wyoming

 Don’t sell yourself short, however.
 The promise of excellent benefits and pay will become a grave disappointment without the proper credentials.
 With certification in hand, you’ll do the same exact job as your peers whether they are certified or not, but you will have the best odds of success.

 6101 Yellowstone Rd Ste 101, Cheyenne, Wyoming 82009Medical Specialties – Associate Program

-The Associate’s degree program at CollegeAmerica is offered at their Cheyenne campus in the city of Anchorage.
-This private, not-for-profit college has in the region of 50 students in total, with most students on 4-year programs.
-CollegeAmerica-Cheyenne has institutional accreditation from the Accrediting Commission of Career Schools and Colleges.* The cost of tuition is in the order of $16,968 yearly.
+The Associate’s degree program at CollegeAmerica is offered at their Cheyenne campus in the city of Anchorage, WY.
+This private, not-for-profit college has in the order of 50 students in total, with most students on 4-year programs.
+The school has institutional accreditation from the Accrediting Commission of Career Schools and Colleges.* Fees for tuition are about $16,968 annually.

 2660 Peck Avenue, Riverton, Wyoming 82501Medical Assistant – Certificate Program

-The Certificate program at Central Wyoming College is offered at their campus in the city of Anchorage, Wyoming.
-The college has round 2,116 students in total, with most students on 2-year programs.
-The school has institutional accreditation from the North Central Association of Colleges and Schools, The Higher Learning Commission.* The cost of tuition for in-state students is usually around $2,856 and for out-of-state students in the order of $7,128 per year.
-Learning materials may cost in the order of $1,200, although this will vary with the program.
+The Certificate program at Central Wyoming College can be taken at their campus in the city of Anchorage, WY.
+The college has in the order of 2,116 students in total, with the majority of students on 2-year programs.
+Central Wyoming College has institutional accreditation from the North Central Association of Colleges and Schools, The Higher Learning Commission.* The cost of tuition for in-state students is about $2,856 and for students from other states in the order of $7,128 per year, while books and supplies may cost about $1,200, depending on the program chosen.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.